-The glabrous transition, also known as sarsaparila, together with other species of the genus Smilax from the family Smilacaceae, are used in TČM ( rhizoma smilacis glabrae = tu fu ling ).
+The glabrous translocation, also known as sarsaparila, is used in TČM ( rhizoma smilacis glabrae = tu fu ling ) together with other species of Smilax from the family Smilacaceae .
 In our case, the name "medical transfer" is taxonomically unclear because it may theoretically be related to both the Smilax regelii Killip & CV Morton (Smilax officinalis auct.)
-And Smilax officinalis Kunth, as well as Smilax aristolochiifolia Mill.), Which was also synonymously described as Smilax medica Schltdl. & Cham.
+And Smilax officinalis Kunth, as well as the Smilax aristolochiifolia Mill.), Which was also synonymously described as Smilax medica Schltdl. & Cham.

-In TČM, the lean transition is used to treat infectious diseases (including syphilis and gout), days, liver problems and cancer (see Introduction to the She2015ssg study demonstrating antitumoral translocation effects).
+In TČM, the lean transition is used to treat infectious diseases (including syphilis and gout), days, liver problems and cancer (see Introduction to the She2015ssg study documenting the antitumor effects of transfer).